HamaDevek/HamaDevek/README.md

 <h3> Here's some fun facts about me: </h3>

 - 🔭 I’m currently working on Flutter Projects & Project Management
-- 🌱 I've 2+ Years of professional experience worked at 5Gen Solutions and built three cross-platform applications in Flutter
+- 🌱 I've 2+ Years of professional experience worked at 5Gen Solutions and built 10+ cross-platform applications in Flutter
 - 👯 I’m looking to collaborate on Flutter
 - 🤔 I’m lalso working as a Freelancer at Upwork and Fiverr & Jobstudio.
 - 💬 Ask me about Programming
 - 📫 I am also a technical writer at Medium

 <p>Connect with me on
 <br>